avishka95/cors-proxy-server/express-server/README.md

-# cors-proxy-server

-This repository hosts one or multiple CORS proxy servers designed for local development and testing, mimicking the CORS configurations of a production environment.
-These servers provide a flexible solution for developers to manage CORS restrictions effectively.

 # express-server (Express.js Server)

 This is a basic Express.js proxy server setup that forwards requests to a target endpoint and returns its response with the required CORS headers added.